geryb-bg/driving-bb-8/README.md

 * plug into code

 ### Leap Motion
-* npm install cylon-leapmotion --msvs_version=2012
+* npm install cylon-leapmotion --msvs_version=2015 (or your version of MSVS, default is 2010)